crossbario/autobahn-python/doc/index.rst

          print("Got result: {}".format(res))

+Complete example code:

+ * `server <https://github.com/tavendo/AutobahnPython/blob/master/examples/twisted/wamp/beginner/server.py>`_ which provides a remote procedure enpoint and publishes to a topic
+ * `client <https://github.com/tavendo/AutobahnPython/blob/master/examples/twisted/wamp/beginner/client.py>`_ lient which calls the procedure and subscribes to the topic

+There are many more examples showing options and advanced features, listed on the :doc:`example overview page <examples>`.

 .. note::

    * WAMP application components can be run in servers and clients without any modification to your component class.